 An agreement or understanding to provide compensatory time off in lieu of overtime compensation may be made a condition of employment.
 Such an agreement is valid if the applicant knowingly and voluntarily is informed that the compensatory time received may be preserved, used, or cashed out consistent with the provisions of the Fair Labor Standards Act.

-An employee who actually works more than 40 hours in a work week must be compensated for the excess hours.
+An employee who actually works more than 40 hours in a work week must be compensated for the excess hours; nonexempt employees cannot waive the overtime requirement.
 Compensation will normally be made in the form of compensatory time off.
 The appropriate vice president or designee may authorize payment in lieu of compensatory time provided funds are available.

 To be eligible for compensatory time or overtime compensation, an employee must actually work more than 40 hours in a work week.
 A nonexempt employee whose regular work schedule is less than 40 hours in a work week and who works more than the regular schedule up to 40 hours shall be paid for all hours over their regular scheduled hours up to 40 hours, with any hours over 40 eligible for compensatory time or overtime compensation.

 If a nonexempt employee works multiple nonexempt jobs, the number of hours worked in each job are added together when determining eligibility for compensatory or overtime.

 Time off for holidays, vacation, sick leave, and leave with pay (i.e., jury duty, material witness service leave, emergency leave, voting leave, and compensatory time off) will not be considered time worked for the calculation of compensatory or overtime.
 However, a 15-minute rest period in a continuous four-hour work shift will be considered time worked.
 A lunch break will not be considered worked time, unless the nonexempt employee is required to work during that time.

 On-call duty will not count as actual hours worked in a 40-hour week for the purpose of determining overtime eligibility.